To see a World in a Grain of Sand

 Triumphs over Hell & Death

-This emphasizes the importance of nurturing innocence and believing in the power of imagination.
-It suggests that true strength comes not from worldly power but from spiritual understanding.
+These lines emphasize the paramount importance of nurturing innocence and believing in the power of imagination and uncorrupted faith.
+Blake suggests that true strength and salvation come not from worldly power or cynical reason, but from embracing the pure, unquestioning belief characteristic of childhood.
+To corrupt this innocence with doubt is to condemn oneself to spiritual stagnation.

-The poem also explores the cyclical nature of existence, with themes of birth, death, and rebirth woven throughout.
+The poem also delves into the cyclical nature of existence, where themes of birth, death, and rebirth are intricately woven into the fabric of human experience and cosmic order.
+Even suffering, in Blake’s vision, can be a catalyst for transformation.

 Every Tear from Every Eye